Received Email With [UTEXAS: SUSPECTED SPAM] in Subject Line

 Messages sometimes look like spam, but are not.
 To prevent accidentally blocking something that's important to you, suspicious messages are marked with [UTEXAS: SUSPECTED SPAM] in the subject line.
 The following message is also included before the original content of the email:

 WARNING: The University of Texas at Austin spam defense system has flagged the following message as suspicious.
 If the message asks you for a username and/or password, such as your UT EID or your Webmail login, DO NOT respond to the message.
 The university will NEVER ask for your username or password in an email message.
-If you have sent your username or password in response to this message or a message like it, contact the ITS Help Desk immediately at 512-475-9400.
+If you have sent your username or password in response to this message or a message like it, contact the ITS Help and Service Desk immediately at 512-475-9400.